 From 1995 to 2001 Fr Blume taught history and art history at Harvard while serving as Assistant Senior Tutor (assistant dean) in Lowell House.
 He has also been a Kress Fellow at Villa I Tatti, the Harvard Universiry Center for Italian Renaissance Studies in Florence.
 He is the author of a number of articles in scholarly journals on art, religion, and society in fifteenth-century Florence and Rome, as well as on process thought and sacramental theology.

 Fr Blume has been married to Jacalyn since 1993 and they have a son, William, a student at St Bernard’s School.
-The Blumes also share their home with a Golden Retriever named Andy (yes, he is the “junior”), whom you are likely to meet if you visit the church during the week or stay for coffee hour after the eleven o’clock Mass on Sunday.
+The Blumes also share their home with a Golden Retriever named Charlie, whom you are likely to meet if you visit the church during the week or stay for coffee hour after the eleven o’clock Mass on Sunday.
 In addition to his concern for animals and his interests in art and culture (including a real fondness for early and English Church music), Fr Blume is passionate about cooking and eating, especially the need to eat locally, naturally, and sustainability.